inveniosoftware/invenio/docs/modules/jsonalchemy.rst

 The way that a calculate rule is defined is the same as for the derived fields.

-One important point about the calculated fields is caching, one field could be cached always until someone (some other module) changes its name, could be cached for a period of time (like in the example) or could be not cached at all so its value is calculated every time.
-See the :ref:`decorators` for more information about it.
+One important point about the calculated fields is caching.
+One field could be:

+* Always cached - until someone (some other module) changes its name

+* Cached for a period of time - like in the example,

+* Not cached at all - so its value is calculated every time.

+See the :ref:`decorators` for more information about this.

 Schema
 ^^^^^^

 Here we can specify the **schema** or structure that the field should follow.
-This is using `nicolaiarocci/cerberus
+This is done using `nicolaiarocci/cerberus
 <http://github.com/nicolaiarocci/cerberus>`_ and you read the documentation on
 how to use it in `read the docs <http://cerberus.readthedocs.org/en/latest/>`_.

 *JSONAlchemy* only adds two things to the default *cerberus*:

-1. ``force``, boolean value that tells if the value of the filed needs to be casted to ``type``.
-2. ``default``, function without any parameter to call if the field has a default value.
+1. The ``force`` boolean value that tells if the value of the filed needs to be casted to ``type``.

+2. The ``default`` function (which has no parameters) that is used if the field has a default value.

 An example of the schema section could be::